 Our proposal is firmly on the pathway toward Victoria 3.0.
 We are innovative and are supporting the innovation ecosystem.
 We are telling a new story of Victoria through elegant and sophisticated architecture and welcoming visitors to experience the city from the perspective of the people who live and work here.
+We are also sensitive in our approach and have worked to balance complex heritage restoration, economic development and housing affordability priorities to present a viable and contextual solution for the site.
 We look forward to your input into the evolution of the story and are confident that collectively we will arrive at the best possible plan for reimagining the future of this landmark corner at Fort and Blanshard.